Be sure to check our “Specials” page (click the flashing red button to the left) for information on Cancellations and Discounted hunts!

 We offer some fantastic fall hunting for Brown & Grizzly bears.
 Most of our hunts take place in our “Sole Use” (I’m the only guide that can legally operate here) guide concession in Denali Preserve, near Mt.
 McKinley.
 My concession encompasses about 600 square miles, and includes some prime fish streams and denning areas that were off limits to guided non resident hunters for 20 years!!!.

-This major portion has a two bear per regulatory year bag limit and no closed season!!
+This major portion has a two bear per regulatory year bag limit!!

 80-90% of my concession is in Game Management Unit (GMU) 16B, and bears are classified as brown bears by Boone and Crockett and Safari Club International.
 I’ve taken a number of bears on spring hunts in this area that squared from 8’6” to 9’11” with skulls ranging from 24” to 27 & 9/16th” .
 The remaining portion is in GMU 19, where bears are classified as grizzlies, the bag limit is one per year, and the season starts September 1st.
 We do most of our fall bear hunting along salmon streams in game management unit 16B.
 Fall bear hunts, as a general rule, aren’t overly strenuous, but patience, persistence, and being in the best physical condition possible, will only increase your chances for success and increased trophy size.